 How to Proceed with ASVAB?

-First of all, you will need to get in touch with a recruiter if you are planning to find out about the ASVAB requirements to join the U.S Armed Forces.
-He will screen you by asking you questions about your education, marital status, health, criminal record, etc., after which he will send you for taking the Armed Services Vocational Aptitude Battery test.
+First of all, you will need to get in touch with a recruiter if you are planning to find out about the requisites for the U.S Armed Forces.
+Your screening will include questions about your education, marital status, health, criminal record, etc., after which he will send you for taking the Armed Services Vocational Aptitude Battery test.
 The registration is generally carried out at an MEPS or Military Entrance Processing Station site that is near to where you are living.
-Before you register, remember that you should give yourself sufficient time to study for the test so select the testing date accordingly.
+Before you register, remember that you should give yourself sufficient time to study for the test and select the testing date accordingly.

 U.S Armed Forces Requirements:

 - For each of the Services, there is a minimum AFQT score that you need to have.
 Given is the list of the Services and the minimum score in percentile from 0-99 that they have specified for enlistment:

 - Air Force: Percentile score of 36%

 - Navy: Minimum Percentile score of 35%